We’ve All Had Jobs We Hate

 Remember, the company might have given you the opportunity because they need you to be more qualified, but YOU get to take that experience with you- to your new job!

 Boring jobs can be more than that if you’re doing it to pay for a hobby you love, or for your children to go to ballet classes or a better school.
 You might be stocking shelves in the wee small hours of the night, but if you’re doing it to pay for what’s important to you, then smile and keep stocking, my friend, because you are living the dream.
 This might not be the best job ever, but you are paving the way for glory, for yourself, or your child.

-Your homework for the weekend (I wear glasses, so I can pass for a teacher!) is to think about what you want from life.
+Your homework (I wear glasses, so I can pass for a teacher!) is to think about what you want from life.
 What can you do to enjoy your current job more, and get more out of it?

 More life and employment tips are coming shortly, make sure you subscribe (if you haven’t already)!